Bachelor of Arts – Specialisation in Te Reo Māori

 By your final year, te reo Māori will be a natural part of how you think, speak, and walk in the world.

-This final stage brings your learning together—deepening your understanding of your own whakapapa, identity, and the world around you.
-You’ll engage in kaupapa such as Māori spirituality, Indigenous theology, leadership, and the performing arts, while developing critical thinking around identity, colonisation, faith, and the importance of mātauranga Māori.
+This final stage brings your learning together, deepening your understanding of your own whakapapa, identity, and the world around you.
+You’ll engage with kaupapa such as Māori spirituality, Indigenous theology, leadership, and the performing arts, while developing critical thinking around identity, colonisation, faith, and the importance of mātauranga Māori.

 Areas of focus include: